IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/cell-editing.md

 # {Platform} {ComponentTitle} Cell Editing

 The {Platform} {ComponentTitle} Cell Editing feature in {ProductName} provides a great data manipulation capability of the content of individual cells within the {Platform} {ComponentTitle} component and comes with powerful API for React CRUD operations.
 It is a fundamental feature in apps like spreadsheets, data tables, and data grids, allowing users to add, edit, or update data within specific cells.
-This feature also
 By default, the Grid in {ProductName} is used in cell editing.
 And due to the **default cell editing template**, there will be different editors based on the column data type Top of Form.

 In addition, you can define your own custom templates for update-data actions and to override the default behavior for committing and discarding any changes.